Growth & Care

 Common Hackberry is recommended for the following landscape applications:

-Common Hackberry has green foliage throughout the season.
+Common Hackberry has rich green deciduous foliage on a tree with a round habit of growth.
 The pointy leaves turn buttery yellow in fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The warty gray bark adds an interesting dimension to the landscape.